-DADT Page No.
+Page No.

-I. FINANCIAL INFORMATION
+PART FI.
+FINANCIAL INFORMATION

 Item 1.
 Financial Statements 1

-Condensed Balance Sheet as of March 31, 2021 (unaudited) 1
+Condensed Balance Sheet as of March 31, 2021 (unaudited) (as restated) 1

-Unaudited Condensed Statement of Operations for the period from January 13, 2021 (inception) through March 31, 2021 2
+Unaudited Condensed Statement of Operations for the period from January 13, 2021 (inception) through March 31, 2021 (as

+restated).
+2

-Unaudited Condensed Statement of Changes in Shareholders' Equity for the period from January 13, 2021 (inception) through
+Unaudited Condensed Statement of Changes in Shareholders' Deficit for the period from January 13, 2021 (inception) through

-March 31, 2021 3
+March 31, 2021 (as restated) 3

-Unaudited Condensed Statement of Cash Flows for the period from January 13, 2021 (inception) through March 31, 2021 4
+Unaudited Condensed Statement of Cash Flows for the period from January 13, 2021 (inception) through March 31, 2021 (as

+restated) 4

-Notes to Unaudited Condensed Financial Statements 5
+Notes to Unaudited Condensed Financial Statements (as restated) 5

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations 19

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk 22

 Item 4.
-Controls and Procedures 23
+Controls and Procedures (as restated) 23

-PART II.
+PART Γ II.
 OTHER INFORMATION

 Item 1.
 Legal Proceedings 23

 Item 1A.
 Risk Factors 23

 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds from Registered Securities 23

 Item 3.
 Defaults Upon Senior Securities 24

 Item 4.
 Mine Safety Disclosures 24

 Item 5.
 Other Information 24

 Item 6.
 Exhibits 24

-SIGN ATURES
+SIGN NATURES